 In this coursework exercise we will guide you through an attack against a vulnerable machine.
-You will take the role of "Mallet" attacking a web side that was programmed by "Alice".
+You will take the role of "Mallet" attacking a web site that was programmed by "Alice".
+Then you will help "Bob" protect his machine from future attacks.
 The successful run through this attack will require some reading about tools and attacks.
 The questions are intended to encourage you to experiment with the given machines and tools, to give a better understanding of security mechanisms and exploits.